Semi-Supervised Active Learning for COVID-19 Lung Ultrasound Multi-symptom Classification: Methodology

 \subsubsection{CNN network updating}

-MSML is updated with a fine-tuning algorithm.
-At each AL iteration $t$, the CNN is fine-tuned via selected set ${Set}_t$.
-During fine-tuning, only weights of the last three layers in MSML will be updated, while the remained weights will be frozen to the values from the pre-training.
+MSML is updated with a fine-tuning process.
+At each AL iteration $t$, the CNN is fine-tuned via selected samples.
+During fine-tuning, only weights of the last three layers in MSML are updated, while the remained weights are frozen to the values from the pre-training.
 When more images are selected and annotated, the model becomes more robust.
-The renewed network is exploited upgrading the state initialization.
-This iterative training scheme stops with a fixed annotation budget or satisfied performance.
+The renewed network is exploited to update the state.